 Food lovers are spoilt for choice, enjoying a good range of traditional Spanish tapas bars and restaurants catering to both local and international choices.
 The same goes for bars, lounges located across both areas.

 Benijofar really stands out for its offering of restaurants, celebrated for their eclectic menus, attentive staff and reasonable prices.
 We recommend La Cata Restaurante or Fratelli Ristorante Italiano, an Italian restaurant that crafts beautiful dishes using local ingredients and regional produce.

 When visiting Rojales, be sure to visit Bistro Vivaldi.
 A buzzing atmosphere meets comfortable and intimate surroundings, with tables located both inside the restaurant and outside on its breezy terrace.
 Also specialising in local produce, Bistro Vivaldi has even gone as far as releasing its own line of food products.
 For a more family-friendly alternative, check out Bar El Resspiro.

 Galleries and Museums

-Getting Around this Part
+Getting Around the Area

 Coming and Going

-Depending on where you’re coming from there are a lot of ways to arrive in this part of Spain.
-One of the main ways is to arrive into the Alicante Airport or the Murcia Airport.
+Depending on where you’re coming from there are a lot of ways to arrive to this part of Spain.
+One of the main ways is to arrive into the Alicante Airport or Murcia Airport.
 Flights from all over Europe arrive into the new Alicante terminal and Murcia airport.
 There are many flights from the UK arriving from Belfast, Edinburgh, Cardiff and many airports in England including Newcastle, Liverpool, Manchester, Leeds and London.
 If you ever need to head back home for a catch up with friends and family, finding a flight will not be difficult.